Tromso, Norway

 When we asked people about industries and career opportunities in Tromso, they reponded:

 "It's a University town, so lots of jobs on campus, hospital, fishery, technology.
 Its a big little city.
-I could not find a job since I do not speak or read Norwegian," said one expat who made the move to Tromso.
+I could not find a job since I do not speak or read Norwegian," commented one expat who made the move to Tromso.

 What is life like in Tromso?